Is it safe to take over-the-counter medicines while I am breastfeeding my baby?

 If I am a smoker, can I continue to smoke and breastfeed?

-Of course not smoking would be the best choice for your personal health and the health of your baby.
+Of course, the best choice for your personal health and the health of your baby is to quit smoking.
 However, if you can’t quit, try to cut down.
 If you smoke less than a half a pack a day, the risks to the baby are small.
 Of course, the fewer cigarettes you smoke, the smaller the chance of encountering problems.
 Nicotine in large doses can cause low milk supply, a poor letdown reflex, and GI upset in some babies (for example, resulting in nausea/vomiting, abdominal cramps, and diarrhea).
 If you must smoke:

 - Don’t smoke around the baby, and smoke after you nurse.